Advice and information on Bed Bugs

-Bed bugs have become an increasingly problem due to increased travel making it easier for the bugs to travel and find hosts.
-They feed off the blood of a human host and so are found where people rest and sleep, causing understandable distress.
+Bed Bugs have become an increasingly problem due to increased travel making it easier for the bugs to travel and find hosts.
+They feed off the blood of a host and so are found where people rest and sleep, causing understandable distress.

 Adult Bed bugs look like small brown discs, up to 6mm in length but in the early stages, they are much smaller, making it harder to detect.

 Bed bugs can attach to luggage, bags and clothing which means that they may be transferred during travel as well as second hand belongings.